No767/Deltaline-Docs/docs/index.md

 ## Introduction

-Welcome to the Project Deltaline Documentation.
-This serves as the offical documentation for Project Deltaline, and is available on GitHub.
+Welcome to the Deltaline Documentation.
+This serves as the offical documentation for Deltaline, and is available on GitHub.
 The docs is spilt into these pages here

 ### Contributing